 The main reason Ultraceuticals uses alcohol is because it is simply a very effective solvent and many ingredients are only soluble in alcohol.
 For example, our Even Skintone Serum contains quite a high level of Salicylic Acid, which is best solubilised by alcohol.
 Hence, alcohol is included in the formula.
 To compensate for this, the formula also contains a high level of water to slow down the drying effect, and it contains Lactic Acid.
 Some of the Lactic Acid is converted into Sodium Lactate, a very effective moisturiser which thus reduces any possible drying effects.

 What class of Ceramides are used in Ultra Moisturiser Cream and Ultra Hydrating Lotion?
 How are they produced?

 Ultra Moisturiser Cream and Ultra Hydrating Lotion use Ceramide III.
 Our Ceramides are produced without using animal tissue as a substrate.
 They are a biochemical ingredient, produced from the fermentation of yeast (Pichia cifferi) to produce Phytosphingosine, which is reacted with Stearic Acid to produce Ceramide 111.

 Where can I find out more information about purchasing Ultraceuticals online and the Customer Service Policies?

 To read our Customer Service Policy and delivery information please click here.

 We are happy to announce that our products are now available to purchase online for our international customers.
-For our New Zealand customers, Ultraceuticals is only available for purchase in store at one of our select Salons in New Zealand, you can search for your nearest stockist via our homepage.
-Our products are also available in Russia, Greece, Hong Kong and the United States.
+For our New Zealand customers, Ultraceuticals is only available for purchase in store at one of our select salons.
+You can search for your nearest stockist via our homepage.
+Our products are also available in Russia, Greece, and Hong Kong.
 Click here for our distributor contact details.